Details

 Who we share your personal data with

-We use a range of organisations to either store personal information or to help deliver our services to you.
-Sometimes we have a legal duty to provide your personal information to other organisations, for example the:
+We use a range of internal and external organisations to help deliver our services to you.
+Sometimes we have a legal duty to provide your personal information to other organisations, for example we may need to share with the following:

-Your information will not be disclosed to any other organisations or third party individuals, except where we are required and allowed to by law.
+Your information will not be disclosed to any other organisations or third party individuals, except where there is a safeguarding concern, and when we are required to and allowed to by law.

 Retention of data